Steve Mesler

-Steven Michael Mesler (born August 28, 1978) is an Olympic gold medalist, executive leadership expert, renowned keynote speaker, author, social entrepreneur, and influential advocate for mental health and performance optimization.
+Steven Michael Mesler (born August 28, 1978) is an American former bobsledder.

-Mesler is best known for winning gold in the four-man bobsled event at the 2010 Winter Olympics in Vancouver, a performance earning him election into the U.S. Olympic Hall of Fame, and co-founding the innovative and international award-winning education and leadership nonprofit, Classroom Champions.
-He has been recognized by the Canadian Government for his service through the second-highest honor, the Meritorious Service Medal.

-Currently, he leads Mesler Performance Group, coaching executives, elite athletes, and organizations worldwide.

-Mesler previously served on the Board of Directors for the United States Olympic and Paralympic Committee from 2015-2022.

 Early life and sport career

-Mesler was born and raised in Buffalo, New York, where he began his athletic journey as a track athlete specializing in decathlon.
+Mesler was born in Buffalo, New York, and is Jewish on his mother's side.
 He attended City Honors School in Buffalo, graduating in 1996.

+Steve Mesler and his USA 1 4-man Bobsled team, aka The Night Train, after winning the gold medal at the 2010 Vancouver Winter Olympics.
+This was the U.S.'s first 4-man bobsled gold medal in 62 years.

 Mesler attended the University of Florida in Gainesville, Florida, where he competed as a decathlete for the Florida Gators track and field team from 1997 to 2000.
 He graduated from the University of Florida with a bachelor's degree, with honors, in exercise and sports science in 2000.
-In 2015, Mesler was inducted into the University of Florida College of Health and Human Performance Alumni Hall of Fame.

-After transitioning to bobsledding in 2001, Mesler rapidly excelled, representing Team USA in three consecutive Olympic Games (2002, 2006, and 2010).
-His Olympic career peaked with a historic gold medal at the 2010 Vancouver Games in the four-man event, alongside teammates Steven Holcomb, Justin Olsen, and Curt Tomasevicz.
-The first time the United States of America won gold in the event since 1948, a 62-year draught.
+Mesler won a gold medal as a pusher for driver Steve Holcomb's U.S. Olympic team in the four-man event at the 2010 Winter Olympics.
+This was the first gold medal for the United States in 62 years.

 Mesler's team finished seventh in the four-man event at Turin in 2006.
 He won two medals in the four-man event at the FIBT World Championships with a gold in 2009, a first in 50 years for the United States, and a bronze in 2004.

-Mesler is the most decorated American bobsled push athlete of all-time, collecting 39 World Cup medals over the span of his nine-year career.

-Mesler’s athletic achievements have earned him induction into numerous prestigious halls of fame, including: